 Another festival that is full of accidents is the Makar Sankranti or ‘Kite flying festival’ in January.
-In many parts of India, people fly kites from their roof tops.
+In many parts of India, people fly kites from their rooftops.
 Every year, there are accident cases of either people falling off the roof or getting injured very lethally by the particular thread used to fly kites.
-This thread is treated to make it extra sharp by dipping it in a solution of powdered glass, so that it is easy to snap off the opponent’s kite by tangling their kite thread with the opponent’s thread when the kites are swaying up there in the sky.
+This thread is treated to make it extra sharp by dipping it in a solution of powdered glass so that it is easy to snap off the opponent’s kite by tangling their kite thread with the opponent’s thread when the kites are swaying up there in the sky.
 Definitely makes for a thrilling game, but is it worth all the risk it comes with?
-Goes without saying that the maximum causalities that it induces again involves animals.
-Imagine birds flying in a sky full of kites tagged along those sharp edged threads.
+Goes without saying that the maximum causalities that it induces again involve animals.
+Imagine birds flying in a sky full of kites tagged along those sharp-edged threads.
 The birds get badly tangled in these threads, which sometimes slices sharply through their necks.
-The same happens with the stray dogs, monkeys and cows on the roads when they become victims to a stray strand of this lethal thread drifting past the roads they cross.
+The same happens with the stray dogs, monkeys, and cows on the roads when they become victims to a stray strand of this lethal thread drifting past the roads they cross.